TosbackCgusBridge-Bot/CGUs-versions/Bankofamerica/Privacy Policy.md

     **What you need to do:**

-    *   Be sure to keep your contact information (especially your cell number and email address) current.
+    *   Be sure to keep your contact information (especially your cell number and email address) current
     *   If you use the Bank of America Mobile Banking app, allow push alerts, and be sure to review and respond to alerts promptly
-    *   Set a security code/PIN or fingerprint sign-in and enable remote wipe and "find my phone" features to make sure you're covered if your phone is lost
+    *   Set a security code/PIN or fingerprint sign-in and enable remote wipe and find my phone features to make sure you're covered if your phone is lost
     *   Only download software or applications from well-known or trusted sources–and never click a link from an unknown source or sender
-    *   Install system and software updates (sometimes called "patches" or "service packs")
+    *   Install system and software updates (sometimes called patches or service packs)
     *   Turn off Wi-Fi and Bluetooth services when you’re not using them, and avoid using public Wi-Fi for financial transactions unless you use a secure, private connection, like VPN software.
-    *   Never "root" or "jailbreak" your own mobile device to gain access to unofficial applications.
+    *   Never root or jailbreak your own mobile device to gain access to unofficial applications.
 This practice may lead to security vulnerabilities and the inability to apply future software updates from the vendor.
     *   Review our fraud prevention checklist for more helpful steps
-*   Show How you can identify &. avoid scams:
+*   Show How you can identify and avoid scams

     **What you need to know:**

-    *   We work hard to ensure that any “Bank of America” content you’re receiving is really from Bank of America
+    *   We work hard to ensure that any Bank of America content you’re receiving is really from Bank of America
-    *   We’ll never ask you to send us personal information (like Social Security number or ATM PIN) over text or email.
-If you do receive a request like this, please forward it to us at abuse@bankofamerica.com.
-Our team reviews all submissions. we will only reply to your message if we require additional information.)
+    *   We’ll never ask you to send us personal information such as an account number, card PIN or Social Security or Tax ID over text or email.
+If you do receive a request like this or any other suspicious phishing email, please forward it to us at abuse@bankofamerica.com.
+We will only reply to your message if we require additional information.

     **What you need to do:**

     *   If you receive a suspicious call, text or email from someone claiming to be from Bank of America, do not respond, click links or open attachments.
 If this has happened to you, contact us right away at 800.432.1000.
-    *   Learn how to spot email scams and how to help protect yourself from tax scams
+    *   Learn how to spot email scams and how to help protect yourself from tax scams.
+If you have older family members or friends, learn how to spot and help prevent elder abuse.
     *   Help protect yourself and your loved ones from elder and at-risk person fraud by learning how to spot signs of elder financial abuse
-*   Show How you can help protect your business:
+*   Show How you can help protect your business

     **What you need to know:**

-    *   There’s a growing type of fraud called “business email compromise”.
+    *   There’s a growing type of fraud called business email compromise.
 Learn about business email compromise on the FBI website
-    *   Business identity fraud has become surprisingly common because of the easy accessibility of business information, including website data, company name and staff rosters.
+    *   Business identity fraud has become surprisingly common because of the easy accessibility of business information, including website data, company name and staff rosters

     **What you need to do:**

-    *   Minimize the risks by using your work computer for business, checking your domain name regularly and reviewing your business credit report.
+    *   Minimize the risks by using your work computer for business, checking your domain name regularly and reviewing your business credit report
-    *   Know your customers’ habits, including their payment amounts, reasons, and details.
-Look out for any significant changes to those habits – they might signal a fraud issue
+    *   Know your customers’ habits, including their payment amounts, reasons and details.
+Look out for any significant changes to those habits – they might signal a fraud issue.
     *   Ensure all business data is securely and regularly backed up.
 Test the recovery function of your backup procedures regularly to make sure your data is always retrievable.
     *   Develop a plan for cybersecurity and fraud disaster recovery.
 For more fraud prevention best practices for small businesses, check out our Small Business Online Community.
     *   For resources for larger businesses, explore information from our Bank of America Merrill Lynch Global Banking and Markets fraud page